yangrc1234/UE4-Details-Workspace/README.md

 * PIE object auto switch.
 * Support Sequencer key frame button.
     * Surprisingly UE4 doesn't automatically do this for you, if you create Details yourself.
-* Will be maintained.
-    * I'm using this for serious purpose in my work.

 ## How to Use